 More on RIBA here

-In line with section 20 of the Architect Act, anyone unqualified who offers the services under the title is committing a criminal offence “A person shall not practise or carry on business under any name style or title containing the word “architect” unless he is a person registered under this Act”.
+In line with section 20 of the Architect Act, anyone unqualified who offers the services under the title is committing a criminal offence “A person shall not practice or carry on business under any name style or title containing the word “architect” unless he is a person registered under this Act”.
 This ensures that the standards of the profession are maintained in both the public and private domains.